Logo

 Winston Churchill was always opposed on this by Ulster Unionists.

-Winston Churchill was nearly 77 when he took office and was not in good health following several minor strokes.
+Winston Churchill was nearly 77 when he took office and not in good health following minor strokes.

 Winston Churchill was knighted as Sir Winston on 24 April 1953.

-Winston Churchill retired as Prime Minister in April 1955 and was succeeded by Eden.
+Winston Churchill retired in April 1955 and was succeeded by Eden.

-Winston Churchill feared a global conflagration and firmly believed that the only way to preserve peace and freedom was to build on a solid foundation of friendship and co-operation between Britain and America.
+Winston Churchill feared a global conflagration and firmly believed the only way to preserve peace and freedom was friendship and co-operation between Britain and America.

 Winston Churchill made four official transatlantic visits from January 1952 to July 1954.

-Winston Churchill enjoyed a good relationship with Truman but difficulties arose over the planned European Defence Community, by which Truman hoped to reduce America's military presence in West Germany; Churchill was sceptical about the EDC.
+Winston Churchill enjoyed a good relationship with Truman, but difficulties arose over the planned European Defence Community, by which Truman hoped to reduce America's military presence in West Germany.

-Winston Churchill wanted US military support of British interests in Egypt and the Middle East, but that was refused.
+Winston Churchill wanted US military support of British interests in Egypt and the Middle East, but while Truman expected British military involvement in Korea, he viewed any US commitment to the Middle East as maintaining British imperialism.

-Winston Churchill believed that Britain's position as a world power depended on the empire's continued existence.
+Winston Churchill believed Britain's position as a world power depended on the empire's continued existence.

 Winston Churchill had been obliged to recognise Colonel Nasser's revolutionary government of Egypt, which took power in 1952.